edge-servers/immunity-wifi-login-pages/README.md

 ##### Add Organization configuration

-Before users can login and sign up, you need to create the configuration of the captive page for the related OpenWISP organization, you should have noted down the parameters performed during the [Installation of OpenWISP RADIUS ](#install-openwisp-radius), then you can run:
+Before users can login and sign up, you need to create the configuration of the captive page for the related Immunity organization, you should have noted down the parameters performed during the [Installation of Immunity RADIUS ](#install-immunity-radius), then you can run:

 ```
 yarn add-org